Which of the following is an example of unstructured data?

 Why this answer

-Option D is correct because web scraping from public social media APIs allows direct access to public posts for sentiment analysis.
-Option A is wrong because internal databases do not contain social media data.
-Option B is wrong because surveys are not real-time from social media.
+Web scraping from public social media APIs allows direct access to public posts for sentiment analysis, which is exactly what the marketing team needs.
+Option A is wrong because internal databases typically do not contain social media data.
+Option B is wrong because physical sensors are unrelated to social media sentiment.

 An e-commerce company is merging customer data from three legacy systems.
 Two systems use email as unique identifier, but one system allows multiple customers per email.
 The third uses phone number.
 To create a unified customer view, the analyst should first: